EsraaEidHassan/Ruby-Messenger/README.md

-Ruby Messenger is a demo application programmed by JavaFX and RMI.
+Ruby Messenger is a demo chat application programmed by JavaFX and RMI.

 # Client Features:
 * Sign-in or sign-up